 SOLOMON: Mayor Booker says he intends to focus on extending the school day and shortening the summer break.
 He also wants to focus on hiring quality teachers, providing better training for the teachers already in Newark, and reducing administrative staff and regulations.

-Reverend BILL HOWARD (Pastor, Bethany Baptist Church): So when I say to him, talk to educators, he's says to me: I'm talking to the educators, except I can't meet any he's talking to.
+BILL HOWARD: So when I say to him, talk to educators, he's says to me: I'm talking to the educators, except I can't meet any he's talking to.

 MONTAGNE: You're listening to MORNING EDITION from NPR News.